SIMBa: System Identification Methods leveraging Backpropagation: Introduction

 Traditionally, input-output state-space models are identified through Subspace Identification Methods (SIMs)~\cite{qin2006overview}.
 Remarkably, N4SID~\cite{van1994n4sid}, MOESP~\cite{verhaegen1992subspace} and CVA~\cite{larimore1990canonical} have later been unified under a single theory in~\cite{van1995unifying}, proving they rely on similar concepts.
 In addition to these classical SIMs, \textit{parsimonious} SIMs (PARSIMs) were introduced more recently to guarantee the causality of the identified models.
 While PARSIM-S~\cite{qin2005novel} and \text{PARSIM-P}~\cite{qin2003parallel} assume no correlation between the input and the output noise, PARSIM-K~\cite{pannocchia2010predictor} was later developed for closed-loop SI.

-When stability is desired, \textit{post-hoc} corrections can be applied to the state-space matrices identified by SIMs to obtain a stable model~\cite{maciejowski1995guaranteed}.
+When stability is desired, \textit{post-hoc} corrections can be applied to the state-space matrices identified by SIMs to obtain a stable model~\cite{maciejowski1995guaranteed, chui1996realization}, and this option is included in most existing implementations~\cite{sjovall2006constrained}, including the well-known MATLAB SI toolbox~\cite{ljung1995system}.
 However, this is impossible for PARSIMs and might cause severe performance drops on traditional SIMs~\cite{armenise2018open}.

-Alternatively, one can rewrite the Least Squares (LS) optimization at the heart of SIMs as a constrained optimization problem that ensures stability~\cite{boots2007constraint, lacy2003subspace}.
+Alternatively, one can rewrite the Least Squares (LS) optimization at the heart of SIMs as a regularized~\cite{van2001identification} or constrained~\cite{boots2007constraint, lacy2003subspace} optimization problem that ensures stability.
 Similarly, one may leverage parametrization of Schur matrices~\cite{gillis2020note, jongeneel2022efficient} to guarantee the stability of the identified system through projected Gradient Descent (GD), for example~\cite{mamakoukas2023learning}.